antmicro/grabthecam/README.md

 The configuration will be saved as `.my_configuration`.
 If you use `-s` it is saved as `.pyvidctrl_<driver_name>` (for compatibility with [pyvidctrl camera management TUI tool](https://github.com/antmicro/pyvidctrl)).
 Please note that `--save` and `--load` can only have values assigned through the `--param=value` syntax.

-Farshow-Grabthecam integration demo follows simmilar syntax, with an addition of `-a <address>` and `-p <port>` for configuring the frame destination for the sender
+Farshow-Grabthecam integration demo follows similar syntax, with an addition of `-a <address>` and `-p <port>` for configuring the frame destination for the sender
 ```
 cd build
 ./grabthecam-farshow-streamer --type YUYV --dims 960,720 -a 0.0.0.0 -p 18881